-Scheme of Delegation to Officers
+19 Scheme of Delegation to Officers

-Standing Orders and model Standing Financial Instructions set out in some detail the financial responsibilities of the Chief Executive (CE), the Finance Director of Finance (FD) and other directors.
-These responsibilities are summarised below.
+19.1 Standing Orders and model Standing Financial Instructions set out in some detail the financial responsibilities of the Chief Executive, the Director of Finance and other directors.
+These responsibilities are summarised below in Sections G-H.

-Certain matters needing to be covered in the scheme of delegation are not covered by Standing Financial Instructions or Standing Orders or they do not specify the responsible officer.
+19.2 Certain matters needing to be covered in the scheme of delegation are not covered by Standing Financial Instructions or Standing Orders or they do not specify the responsible officer.
 These are:-

-Area of Responsibility
+Area of Responsibility:

-Overall Responsibility
+Overall Responsibility:

-Data Protection Act 2018 (UK"s implementation of the General Data Protection Regulation (GDPR)requirements
+19.3 Data Protection Act 2018 (UK"s implementation of the General Data Protection Regulation (GDPR)requirements

-Director of Finance
+Director of Finance Governance

-Senior Information Risk Owner (SIRO)
+19.4 Senior Information Risk Owner (SIRO)